Top 35+ Azure Databricks Interview Questions & Answers

 • With Databricks’ AutoML capabilities, choosing and fine-tuning models is made easier, opening up machine learning to a wider audience.

-31. How do you ensure efficient data processing with large datasets in Azure Databricks?
+31. What strategies ensure efficient data processing with large datasets in Azure Databricks?

 Ans: